jaganmn/macpan-workshop/companion-materials.md

 Participants will learn how to explore and modify models, and informally compare them with observed data.

+**MJ: I mention in a comment in `syllabus.md`, too, but there seems to be an initial focus on modifying existing models rather than building new models.
+It seems more natural to start from a blank slate, teaching people how to construct a call to `mp_model_spec` *before* showcasing the model library and the mutation functions.
+Or maybe you've assessed that starting from a blank slate would involve too much boilerplate?
+If so, I trust your judgement, but maybe there *should* be an appendix for people who want to be walked through `mp_model_spec` call construction.**

 At the core of macpan2 are model specifications, which primarily define the flows between compartments and set default values for parameters.
 These specifications offer a clear and systematic way to describe the